khtran133/hitrater-script/README.md

 “It’s difficult to get a good opinion without having all of the elements presented at first.
 It’s also not very easy for the majority of players to get a good understanding of the intricate gunplay systems (that) come into play to measure how a given weapon performs.”
 \- Florian le Bihan, Core Gameplay Designer at EA DICE

 “[The Hitrater project] is probably the best analysis of [*Battlefield V’s*] weapon design.
-It really shows a complete understanding of the game’s mechanics, and displays them in an easy to understand format.”
+It really shows a complete understanding of the game’s mechanics, and displays them in an easy to understand format.
+This is the definitive way to visualize weapon performance in Battlefield.”

 \- Julian Schimek, Lead Weapons Designer at EA DICE